XpiritBV/CodeToCloud-Workshop/Challenges/Module1-ImprovingDeveloperFlow/Step-By-Step/DEVWF-T002-SBS.md

    docker network create fabrikam
    ```

-1. Run an instance of Mongodb to use for local testing.
+1. Run an instance of MongoDB to use for local testing.

    ```bash
    docker run -d --name mongo --net fabrikam -p 27017:27017 mongo